ManageIQ/integration_tests/docs/getting_started.rst

 and will minimize the chance of doing it wrong.
 Then you can proceed the shortest way using the setup and execution scripts.

+Please note most of the contributors use Fedora (29+) as our local dev/test environment, and this is our official supported platform.
+That said, we (and the scripts for setup) also have some support for Debian/Ubuntu, and the framework is easy to run in a container on any platform.

 Obtaining what you need (Project Setup)
 ----------------------------------------